Revisiting Few-Shot Learning from a Causal Perspective: Experimental Results

+We also compare methods with various shots for various datasets and the results are reported in Figure \ref{shotsv}, which shows that our Ensemble Method and SM Method can boost the performance of Tip-Adapter-F on most datasets like Flowers102 and StanfordCars.

-As Figure \ref{shots} shows, our method can achieve significant improvement on ImageNet with various shots.
-Ours surpasses all previous methods in all few-shot settings on ImageNet, which demonstrates the superiority of using diverse representations.
+As Figure \ref{shots} shows, our Ensemble Method can achieve significant improvement on ImageNet with various shots.
+It surpasses all previous methods in all few-shot settings on ImageNet, which demonstrates the superiority of using diverse representations.